vim spell is Vim's built-in spellcheck

 This vim-spell plugin turns on the spell checker and sets it to use underline rather than background coloring.

-The vim command to add words to your user's dictionary is :spell <word>
+The vim command to add words to your user's dictionary is :spell <word>.
+For

 example: